Michaelkenber/PlannerApp/README.md

 # PlannerApp

 # Problem Statement
-This app will provide a planner that can optimize a users daily travel time.
+This app will provide a planner that can calculate or optimize a users daily travel time.

 # Solution
 This app imports travel times, from the google API.
 The user will be able to give all daily activities and optimisze travel times.